 Inherited retinal diseases affect millions of people worldwide, causing loss of vision in adults and children alike.
 In Australia, one every 1500 children are born with an inherited retinal disease.
 The many diseases within this group are caused by one (or several) of thousands of known genetic anomalies in more than 200 genes.

-One child in every 1,500 is born with an inherited retinal disease in Australia.
-It is important to recognise that it is no one’s fault and that an inherited retinal disease can strike in a family with no known history of it.
-In fact, inherited retinal diseases result from an imperfection in a tiny gene that causes an incorrect protein to be supplied to the retina.
-Over time this causes photoreceptor cells to die and leads to progressive loss of vision results.
-Some rarer inherited retinal diseases affect other parts of the body, for example, Usher Syndrome affects hearing as well as sight.
+Inherited retinal diseases are the result of an imperfection in a minuscule gene that causes an incorrect protein to be supplied to the retina.
+Over time this causes photoreceptor cells to die and leads to progressive loss of vision.
+Some rarer inherited retinal diseases affect other parts of the body, for example Usher Syndrome, which affects hearing as well as sight.